tkeskita/smoothMesh/README.md

 - `-patches` option can be used to limit the boundary layer treatment to specified patches only.
 You can specify one or several patches, optionally with wild cards.
 For example `-patches 'walls'` or `-patches '( stator "rotor.*" )'`.
 All patches are affected by default.

+## Boundary point smoothing options

+Currently smoothMesh has only limited capability to smoothen the points located on the boundary patches.

+Warning: This is an experimental feature!

 - `-boundaryMaxPointBlendingFraction` is the maximum fraction (0 <= value <= 1) by which boundary points are projected orthogonally to the boundary from the first layer prismatic points.
 Value like 0.8 seems to produce good results in practice.
 Note: Projection is made only if the boundary faces surrounding the boundary form a flat surface.

 - `-boundaryPointSmoothingPatches` option can be used to limit the boundary point projection defined with the above option (`-boundaryMaxPointBlendingFraction`) to specified patches only.
 You can specify one or several patches, optionally with wild cards.
 For example `-patches 'walls'` or `-patches '( stator "rotor.*" )'`.
 All patches are affected by default.